professorkilo/playbook-ng/README.md

 ### Countermeasure Editor

 Located in /editor.

 Allows editing the fields of a Countermeasure in a structured manner - versus using Markdown, which currently does not cover all possible fields.

 #### Development

+- `npm install`
-`npm run dev -w editor -- --host`
+- `npm run dev -w editor -- --host`

-- binds to all interfaces (remove `-- --host` to just use locally)
+binds to all interfaces (remove `-- --host` to just use locally)

-- hot-reloads on edit
+hot-reloads on edit

 #### Building

+- `npm install`
-`npm run build -w editor`
+- `npm run build -w editor`

-- builds to editor/dist
+builds to editor/dist

-- is 100% frontend-only and can be statically served
+is 100% frontend-only and can be statically served

 #### Docker